- A charity board provides leadership and oversees and implements the charity’s ongoing strategy.

 - advocacy - representing the charity to the community and to its members and stakeholders (along with a chief executive officer and staff, if any)

-- monitoring – ensuring the charity complies with its governing documents and the law.
+- monitoring – ensuring the charity complies with its governing document and the law.

 Read more in the ACNC’s Governance for Good publication.